The Winter Youth Olympic Games are just a few months away and there is already PLENTY to get excited for.

-Last Friday, three-time world ski halfpipe champion Virginie Faivre was announced as Baumann's successor having worked with her fellow Swiss since before Lausanne was awarded the Games in Kuala Lumpur in July 2015.
+Three-time world ski halfpipe champion Virginie Faivre has been announced as Baumann's successor having worked with her fellow Swiss since before Lausanne was awarded the Games in Kuala Lumpur in July 2015.

 "Together with Patrick, I helped lay the foundations of the project during the Candidature Phase.